for-giobbe/BASE/tutorial.md

 ---

-## Compare two NSsites model with replicates:
+## Compare NSsites model using replicates:

 analyze NSsites with replicates